Genivia/ugrep/README.md

             Search only files whose name matches GLOB using wildcard matching, same as -g GLOB.
 GLOB can use **, *, ?, and [...] as wildcards, and \ to quote a wildcard or backslash character literally.
-If GLOB contains /, file pathnames are matched.
-Otherwise file basenames are matched.
+If GLOB contains a `/', full pathnames are matched.
+Otherwise basenames are matched.
 Note that --exclude patterns take priority over --include patterns.
 This option may be repeated.
     --include-dir=GLOB
             Only directories whose name matches GLOB are included in recursive searches.
-If GLOB contains /, full pathnames are matched.
+GLOB can use **, *, ?, and [...] as wildcards, and \\ to quote a wildcard or backslash character literally.
+When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 Note that --exclude-dir patterns take priority over --include-dir patterns.
 This option may be repeated.
     --include-from=FILE
             Read the globs from FILE and search only files and directories whose name matches one or more globs (as if specified by --include